Kaspazas/Kaspazas.github.io/docs/_works/test_bots.md

 |     Questioning medical   authorities    |     mRNA     The   vaccine works.
 There's been over 500 million doses.
 Its not experimental.
 Doctors are smarter than you.
 The media that is being censored is being   censored because it is full of shit.
 The vaccine won't hurt you.
 Or kill you.
 Stop   spreading propaganda.
 Idc if ur antivaxx    |
 |     Antivax beliefs                      |     there is one pill that big   pharmaceutical will never produce or give to the people is truth.     #massformationpsychosis #pfizer   #astrazeneca #covid19 #holdtheline #antivaxx                                                                                                                            |

-In this work, bots tended to avoid discussing the difficulties faced by the healthcare sector, the spread of the new (at the time of data collection) strain of COVID-19, mask wearing and the beliefs held by those considered antivax.
+In this work, bots tended to avoid discussing the difficulties faced by the healthcare sector, the spread of the new (at the time of data collection) strain of COVID-19, mask wearing and the beliefs held by those considered antivaxx.
 As for the topics favored by bots in this work: the proliferation of false information, poor critical thinking ability and how to deal with antivaxxers in public policy or interaction.

 ![participation across topics](/assets/images/thesis_1.PNG)